pkeogan/laravel-herd-notes/README.md

 $path = 'folder' .
 DIRECTORY_SEPARATOR . 'subfolder' .
 DIRECTORY_SEPARATOR . 'file.txt'; // This works on both Linux and Windows
 ```
 By using DIRECTORY_SEPARATOR, your code will adapt to the correct directory separator for the operating system it’s running on.

-You can now copy and paste this directly into your markdown file.